sisinflab-swot/cowl/docs/howto/examples.rst

 ========

 The following examples are designed to get you started using Cowl.
-They are ordered by complexity, so it's recommended that you read them sequentially.
+They are ordered by complexity, so it is recommended that you read them sequentially.

 .. contents:: :local: